AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/legacy-processes/syncing-offline-campaigns.md

 ---
-description: Syncing Offline Campaigns - [!DNL Marketo Measure]
+description: "Syncing Offline Campaigns guidance for Marketo Measure users"
 title: Syncing Offline Campaigns
 exl-id: a6f9e217-ff6e-474d-9f14-c6f6238c9e84
 feature: Channels
 ---
 # Syncing Offline Campaigns {#syncing-offline-campaigns}

 It can be difficult to accurately track offline campaigns and understand how they compare to your digital marketing efforts. [!DNL Marketo Measure] enables you to track and attribute Touchpoints to your offline campaigns in [!DNL Salesforce], even in situations when a [!DNL Salesforce] campaign is not created until a few weeks after the event.

 >[!NOTE]
+>
 >This article covers an outdated process.
 We encourage users to use the [new, improved in-app process](/help/channel-tracking-and-setup/offline-channels/custom-campaign-sync.md){target="_blank"}.

 ## Before You Sync {#before-you-sync}